 Anna Milon, a Senior Consultant at local technology provider C5 Alliance, has spoken to girls and women across the Channel Islands.
 Read Anna’s blog ‘Empowering Women to Take on Tech’.
 And Claire Boscq-Scott of The Busy Queen Bee is organising a ‘Women Networking Workshop’ on 28 March 2018.

-We’re doing a variety of things to celebrate.
-Our aim is to communicate to girls and women in Jersey about the opportunities in the digital sector and to help raise some vital funds for important causes:
+We did a variety of things to celebrate.
+Our aim was to communicate to girls and women in Jersey about the opportunities in the digital sector and to help raise some vital funds for important causes:

-- we’ll be tackling a ‘6k-a-Day’ challenge over the course of a week in solidarity with those women in Africa who walk on average 6km a day to collect clean water
+- we tackled a ‘6k-a-Day’ challenge over the course of a week in solidarity with those women in Africa who walk on average 6km a day to collect clean water

-- we’re asking our colleagues to nominate an inspirational woman that they work with (and treating them with a gift)
+- we asked our colleagues to nominate an inspirational woman that they work with (and treating them with a gift)

-We’ll also be supporting a cause close to home with a staff raffle.
+We’re also supporting a cause close to home with a staff raffle.

 Wear purple on International Women’s Day